 - Shipping costs: the default is that the person offering the item will pay for shipping.
 If the cost of international shipping is an issue, people have in the past shipped internationally after the bidder has offered to donate extra to Con or Bust, or have limited their auctions to domestic shipping only.
 If you think this may be an issue, please check shipping costs ahead of time and make a note in your auction post.

 For authors auctioning their own books, an additional possibility is to see if your book is carried by the Book Depository, which ships free worldwide.
 If it is, you can borrow an idea from E.C.
 Myers and offer to send your book to international bidders through that site and separately mail a signed, personalized bookplate.

 - Food: if offering food, either figure out what you need to do to ship internationally or restrict your offer to your own country.

 - Items to be made specifically for the auction: if you are offering original creative work to a prompt, or custom-made crafts, consider whether you’ve done anything like that before and what a realistic delivery time is.
 I would like to avoid people winning stories, knitted goods, etc. that the seller has trouble creating within the delivery time stated.

 Con or Bust accepts payment through PayPal.
 On the “review your donation” screen, please click “Add special instructions to the seller” and indicate whether this is a donation or payment for an auction item.
 If it’s an auction item, also specify the seller & item.
 This simplifies my bookkeeping tremendously.

-If PayPal is impossible, please contact me at firstname.lastname@example.org and we’ll work something out.
+If PayPal is absolutely impossible, please contact me at firstname.lastname@example.org and we’ll work something out.